Xyber-Labs/PROOF/README.md

 - Distribution is a cold start problem.
 - Buyers don’t trust new agents: no track record, unclear behavior, hard-to-audit failures.

-PROOF removes *most* of that overhead so you can focus on your agent’s core value.
+PROOF removes all of that

 ## How it works